JeffersonLab/clas12-qadb/qadb/pass2/rga_sp19/miscTable.md

   - not all bins have to have the same comment
   - this table shows the _unique_ comments that are found for this run

-See the QA file for more detailed, bin-by-bin information: `qadb/pass2/rga_sp19/qaTree.json.table`
+See [the QADB table file](qaTree.json.table) for more detailed, bin-by-bin information.

 ### Misc Comments